WTF-Design/wp-ui-tweaks/README.md

 - A login button for simple sites from simple developers

 ## Changelog
+2.2.0
+- Move a bunch of supposed early returns to where they should be to reduce the number of login page requests on decidedly non-wp sites.

 2.1.2
 - Disable running on bare IP HTTP URLs because the uprage-insecure-requests meta tag might interfere with router admin interfaces and such